Fire at Bangkok shopping mall kills one, five hurt

-BANGKOK (Reuters) - A fire in a shopping center in Bangkok killed one person and injured five, police said on Wednesday, adding firefighters had brought the blaze under control.
+BANGKOK, April 10 (Reuters) - A fire in a shopping centre in Bangkok killed one person and injured five, police said on Wednesday, adding firefighters had brought the blaze under control.

 The Central World Complex, which includes a shopping mall and hotel popular with tourists, was evacuated, said operator Central Pattana.